- 1-1/2 teaspoons butter

 - 2 teaspoons anise extract

-- Line an 8-in. square pan with foil.
+- Line a 8-in. square pan with foil.
 Grease the foil with 1-1/2 teaspoons butter; set aside.

 - In a heavy Dutch oven, combine the sugar, 1-1/2 cups cream and corn syrup.
 Bring to a boil over medium heat; stirring constantly.
 Cook and stir until a candy thermometer reads 234° (soft-ball stage).
 Gradually add remaining cream; return to a boil, stirring constantly, until a candy thermometer reads 248° (firm-ball stage).

-- Remove from the heat; stir in extract and food coloring.
+- Remove from the heat; stir in extract and food coloring if desired (keep face away from mixture as odor is very strong).
 Pour into prepared pan (do not scrape pan).
 Cool completely before cutting.
 Store in an airtight container in the refrigerator.
 Yield: about 1 pound (about 4 dozen).

 "These are wonderful.
 I made a lot of them for a party and they were a hit.
 I wrapped each one in waxed paper which was time consuming, but they are worth it."